 Encopresis help from GI experts

 If you or your child are having difficulty with fecal incontinence, it can be an embarrassing problem to face.
 For patients like you, there is hope and help through the board-certified experts at GI Alliance.
-As the nation's largest physician-led network of gastroenterologists, GI Alliance is well-equipped to treat and manage all manner of GI disorders including encopresis.
+As the nation's leading physician-led network of gastroenterologists, GI Alliance is well-equipped to treat and manage all manner of GI disorders including encopresis.
 Contact a GI Alliance location near you to get expert help as soon as possible.

 Has been my GI Doctor for over 20 years!
 I think he’s the greatest!!!

 This was my first time here and everyone involved with the procedure was so nice and helpful, made you feel at ease and were happy to answer any questions.
 I will definitely go back here when needed.
 Thanks Dr Deschner and team.